Handling Recurring Payments

 - A buyer's PayPal account must include an active credit card.
 If not, you cannot create a recurring payments profile for the buyer.

-- Recurring payments cannot be created for buyers in Germany or China.
+- Recurring payments cannot be created for buyers in China.
 In this case, you can use reference transactions as an alternate solution.